angular/angular/aio/content/guide/template-syntax.md

 You may be familiar with the component/template duality from your experience with model-view-controller (MVC) or model-view-viewmodel (MVVM).
 In Angular, the component plays the part of the controller/viewmodel, and the template represents the view.

+This page is a comprehensive technical reference to the Angular template language.
+It explains basic principles of the template language and describes most of the syntax that you'll encounter elsewhere in the documentation.

+Many code snippets illustrate the points and concepts, all of them available in the <live-example title="Template Syntax Live Code"></live-example>.

 {@a html}
 ## HTML in templates